rakshitbharat/react-native-bluetooth-obd-manager/README.md

 # React Native Bluetooth OBD Manager

-A comprehensive library for seamless communication with ELM327 OBD-II devices via Bluetooth in React Native applications.
+An out-of-the-box solution for communicating with ELM327 OBD-II adapters in React Native applications.
+This library handles all the complexities of Bluetooth communication and OBD protocol management, letting you focus on building your vehicle diagnostic app.

 ## Features